-Using Google Analytics to Measure and Improve Your Content Marketing
+Using Google Analytics 4 (GA4) to Measure and Improve Your Content Marketing

-Using Google Analytics to Measure and Improve Your Content Marketing
+Using Google Analytics 4 (GA4) to Measure and Improve Your Content Marketing

 What is the first thing that comes to your mind when you hear about Google Analytics?

-For most people, it probably has something to do with Search Engine Optimisation (SEO), but did you know that next to that, Google Analytics (GA) also holds tons of insights into how you can create better content for your business?
+For most people, it probably has something to do with Search Engine Optimisation (SEO), but did you know that tools like Google Analytics (GA) also hold tons of insights into how you can create better content for your business?

 To save time and money for your company, don’t you think it would be better if you could create better content instead of more content?

-Better content that could help you rank better for the search terms that you want to be found for?
+Quality over quantity and better content that resonates deeply with your target audience help you rank higher for the search terms you want to be found for.
 Instead of just trying to create as much content as possible, hoping you eventually will rank?

-To help you get the most out of your valuable time and to help guide you to improve your content marketing, this post will help you set up your Google Analytics, teaches you the most common terminology you need to navigate through all the reports, and help get the most out of your content marketing.
+There are dozens of different ways to slice and dice all the information available in Google Analytics to create killer content ideas for your website or social media marketing.
+To help you get the most out of your valuable time and to help guide you to improve your content marketing performance, this post will help you set up your Google Analytics.
+We also discuss the most common terminologies you need to navigate through all the reports and drive your content strategy.

-First, let’s figure out why you should take the time to learn and use Google Analytics for your Content Marketing.
+First, let’s figure out why you should take the time to learn how to use Google Analytics in Content Marketing.

 Why is Google Analytics important for content marketing?